GraceNgugi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv - Create a script that lists environment variables. set - Create a script that lists all local variables and environment variables, and functions. export BEST="School"  - Create a script that creates a new global variable.
+printenv - Create a script that lists environment variables. set - Create a script that lists all local variables and environment variables, and functions. export BEST="School"  - Create a script that creates a new global variable. echo $((128 + TRUEKNOWLEDGE))- Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.